 Arrested the same day was Montgomery’s associate Bristol Barrett.
 Ann Forrester, aka Ann Forst, reportedly the payoff woman for the operation was arrested at 444½ S. Spring Street.

 Ann would later relay on the stand that George Contreras offered to let her go if she gave him $2500.
 Contreras denied the accusation.

 In July Ann’s lawyer George Stahlman, a former Deputy DA, also blasted Contreras for writing an article about Ann titled “The Black Widow,” that was published in a detective magazine.
 The article, he said, presumed Ann to be guilty.
 Contreras shrugged that off too, claiming he hadn’t written the article, even if it did use his name in the bi-line.

-For such a large, widespread operation, neither Fitts nor anyone else seemed interested in getting to the bottom of it, even after Ann named Guy McAfee as the head of prostitution in Los Angeles where he had at least 31 brothels.
-The only persons tried in the case were Ann, Montgomery and Barrett and a couple of minor employees.
-In August Ann was convicted of pandering and sentence to 1-10 years in prison.
+For such a large, widespread operation, neither Fitts nor anyone else seemed interested in getting to the bottom of it, even after Ann named Guy McAfee as the head of prostitution in Los Angeles where he had “at least” 31 brothels.
+The only persons tried in the case were Ann, Montgomery and Barrett and some minor players.
+In August 1940 Ann was convicted of pandering and sentence to 1-10 years in prison.
 Authorities did reportedly interview witnesses with an eye toward potentially indicting McAfee but concluded that either the statute of limitations was passed or could not corroborate Ann’s accusations.

 On November 5, Buron Fitts lost reelection as DA to John F. Dockweiler.
 Sheriff Biscailuz had backed Fitts; Clifford Clinton backed Dockweiler.